dpat0103/dpat0103/README.md

 **🔬 RxInteract**

-Detailed drug interaction checker REST API for healthcare infrastructure.
+Drug interaction checker REST API for healthcare infrastructure.

 `FastAPI` `PostgreSQL` `SQLAlchemy` `Alembic` `OpenFDA`

-Pivoted mid-build when RxNorm's DDI API was discontinued in early 2024, redesigned the schema, and sourced interaction data from modern OpenFDA label fields instead.
-Schema: `drugs` · `drug_labels` · `drug_interactions`.
+Pivoted mid-build when RxNorm's drug interaction API was discontinued in early 2024.
+Redesigned the schema and sourced interaction data from OpenFDA label fields instead.
+Tables: `drugs`, `drug_labels`, `drug_interactions`.

 </td>
 <td width="50%" valign="top">

 **🚗 DealSense**

- Used car pricing API.
-Helps skip the fluff and gets you the number you are looking for!
+Used car pricing API that skips the fluff and returns the number you're looking for.

 `FastAPI` `PostgreSQL` `APScheduler` `Cloud Run` `Marketcheck API`

-Built around a problem I actually care about: knowing whether a used car listing is a real deal or not.
+Built around a problem I actually care about: knowing whether a used car listing is a real deal.
 Scheduled ingestion, price delta modeling, and a clean query interface.

 </td>
 </tr>